These are my notes from a sermon by Mark Dever entitled "A Biblical Understanding of The Atonement in the Old Testament" preached 3/9/1997.

 Here is a list of the questions posed by the context of the Old Testament that Christ’s atonement answers.
 "The Four P's" (1) Presuppositions of relationship, (2) Problem of sin, (3) Practices prescribed, and (4) Person prophesied.

-(1) Presuppositions of relationships
+(1) Presuppositions of relationshipsa.
+Covenant language (relationship)

 b.
-Table of communion “New covenant in His blood
+Table of communion “New covenant in His blood”

 c.
 Federal language of love, Representative language…familial.

 d.
-Covenant: agreement on terms
+Covenant: agreement on termsi.
+Swearing an oath

-1. Animal cut in half…this shows the seriousness of Paul’s concept of communion, Jeremiah 34:18
+ii.
+Offering of sacrifice /literally cutting a covenant1.
+Animal cut in half…this shows the seriousness of Paul’s concept of communion, Jeremiah 34:18

 iii.
-Witness, someone or something as a reminder [even if inanimate]
+Witness, someone or something as a reminder [even if inanimate]1.
+Stones piled up as a witness to covenant made.

 2. Feast [such as a wedding feast].

-i.
+e.
+Covenants with God are different than covenants between two people.i.
 Noah had nothing to offer God.
 God had “life” to offer; the earth was cut in half by the flood; the witness to this covenant is the bow in the sky.

 ii.
 Abraham had nothing to offer God.
 God had “life” to offer; circumcision was the sign or sacrifice cut in two [Genesis 15; Galatians; Exodus 24 …regarding Israel]

 f.
 God only commits Himself.
 He is not bound to fulfill this covenant as if a slave to men as if it is a right of the people.
-He binds Himself to this covenant by His sovereign, free, holy will [Jeremiah 31:31]
+He binds Himself to this covenant by His sovereign, free, holy will [Jeremiah 31:31]i.
+This is foolishness to the Jews…a scandal (1 Corinthians 1)

 ii.
 Therefore, we seek to see the covenant that God has made with us.
 Not us with Him…like folk who create false gods of a harvest…only for our good…not to bring glory to the One Living God.

-a.
+(2) Problem of sina.
 Yom “Kippur”- Day of Atonementb.

 Because of sin atonement must be made…there must be some way to deal with the problem of sin…Atonement.